 Stay in Touch

-If the Admissions staff can be of assistance at any step of the way, feel free to contact us directly at email@example.com or (360) 650-3440.
-We can help connect you to others on campus and also are available Monday through Friday from 12-2 p.m. for drop-in appointments (no advance arrangements are necessary).
+Our Admissions team loves to help answer questions from students and their family.
+If our staff can be of assistance at any step of the way please give us a shout at firstname.lastname@example.org or (360) 650-3440.
+We can also help connect you with others on campus who might be important resources for you.
+If you are planning a visit to campus our admission counselors are available Monday through Friday from 9 a.m. to 4 p.m. for drop-in advising; no advance arrangements are necessary.

-As you review estimated annual expenses, it is helpful to know that payment for tuition, fees, housing and meals is due at the start of each quarter.
-Also, remember that costs for transportation, books, supplies and personal expenses can be reduced depending on your lifestyle.
+As you review estimated annual expenses it may be helpful to know that payment for tuition, fees, housing and meals is charged quarterly and due at the beginning of each quarter.
+Also, remember that costs for transportation, books, supplies and personal expenses are flexible and can be reduced depending on your lifestyle choices.

-All first year scholarships and financial aid offers for on-time applicants will be sent out by the end of April.
+Admitted fall freshmen are notified about financial aid and scholarships on a rolling basis beginning mid-December.
+All first year scholarships and financial aid offers for on-time fall freshman applicants will be sent out by the end of April.

 Your application for admission also serves as your application for most of Western’s scholarships.
 We encourage you to seek external scholarship opportunities through your high school, community organizations and local businesses.
 You can also look at online scholarship search sites such as:

-Many students help to cover college expenses by working on campus or in the Bellingham community.
-Refer to Western's Student Employment Center for related information.
+Many students earn money to cover college expenses by working on campus or in the Bellingham community.
+Refer to Western's Student Employment Center to learn more.

 Living on campus can really enhance your overall college experience.
 While living on campus is a choice, more than 90% of Western freshmen do.
 Take virtual tours of our 16 residence halls and submit your housing application online by the priority deadline.

-Also, get excited about moving in by counting down the seconds to move-in day on our countdown page!
+Also, get excited about moving in by counting down the seconds to move-in day!

 The New Student Services/Family Outreach Office hosts orientation sessions for new students before classes begin.
-Orientation programs include: orientation, academic advising, course registration, general interest sessions, and other seminars to get you prepared for Western.
+Orientation programs include an orientation to the university, academic advising, course registration, general interest sessions, and seminars covering a range of topics to facilitate your transition to Western.

-Summerstart is a 2-day orientation program for new fall quarter freshmen that occurs every year in August.
+Summerstart is a two-day orientation program for new fall quarter freshmen that occurs every year in August.
 Detailed information will be sent after the May 1 enrollment confirmation deadline.

 Winter and Spring Quarters